Wolverine971/9takes/src/blog/people/politicians/Hillary-Clinton.md

 Under stress, Type 1s can take on negative traits of Type 4, becoming moody and irrational.
 We've seen glimpses of this in Hillary's occasional outbursts or moments of frustration during intense campaigns.

 For instance, her infamous "basket of deplorables" comment during the 2016 campaign could be seen as a stress-induced moment of emotional reactivity.
-She later expressed regret, saying, "I regret saying 'half' — that was wrong," showcasing the Type 1's tendency to self-correct and strive for accuracy.
+She later expressed regret, saying, "**I regret saying 'half' — that was wrong,**" showcasing the Type 1's tendency to self-correct and strive for accuracy.

 ### In Security: Moments of Joy

 Conversely, when secure, Type 1s move towards Type 7, becoming more spontaneous and joyful.
 Hillary's close friends often speak of her warmth and unexpected sense of humor – traits that rarely make it to the public eye.

-Her former aide, Huma Abedin, once shared, "Contrary to popular belief, Hillary Clinton is one of the most fun people to be around.
-She has a great sense of humor, and she's very curious about people."
-This side of Hillary aligns with the Type 1 in a state of security, able to relax their usual self-control.
+Her former aide, Huma Abedin, once shared, "**Contrary to popular belief, Hillary Clinton is one of the most fun people to be around.
+She has a great sense of humor, and she's very curious about people.**" This side of Hillary aligns with the Type 1 in a state of security, able to relax their usual self-control.

 ## The Reformer's Legacy